Ledarium/rusty_pickaxe/README.md

 Multithreaded CPU and GPU (CUDA) miner for [Provably Rare Gems](https://gems.alphafinance.io/#/rarity), written in Rust.

-There is donation on every found gem.
-0.1 FTM for rarity gems and 0.001 ETH for loot.
-You can disable it in code if you think you do not owe me anything.

 ## Config

 Same `config.json` as in [ramen](https://github.com/dmptrluke/ramen) miner.